MonsalvoGeoffrey/Personal-Projects/README.md

 ## LuaRocks Alternative
 OH MY CELESTIA Lua really needs a package manager that work out of the box.
 And LuaRocks unfortunately ain't it.

+## Mystery Dungeon style game
+Hmmm, it'd be a bit difficult, but I feel like this could be a full-size game project I could actually be able and willing to do.